Q1 2020 Oil and Gas Industry Update: What You Need to Know

 Oil-field-services company CARBO Ceramics Inc. filed for bankruptcy protection after reaching a deal with its senior lenders on a debt-for-equity swap.
 The Houston-based company, which provides ceramic technology used by shale drillers that rely on hydraulic fracturing, filed with a deal that hands control of the company to senior lenders owed $65 million, Wilks Brothers LLC and Equify Financial LLC.

 Riveron brings energy companies an uncommon agility, applying extensive technical accounting, finance, and operations expertise to accelerate the timeline and impact of change.
-Our experienced team, including restructuring experts from Conway MacKenzie, have sat on all sides of the table from executive roles in accounting and operations to investor roles in private equity and investment banks.
+Our experienced team, including restructuring experts from Riveron, have sat on all sides of the table from executive roles in accounting and operations to investor roles in private equity and investment banks.
 We understand the unique challenges facing the energy industry and partner with our clients to achieve exceptional results.